Copyright and teaching

 Do not provide access to copyright material by uploading it to other systems such as Dropbox, MS Teams, or sending it via email.
 Students should be reminded not to share copyrighted material with others beyond the LMS.

-Entire copies of journal articles or other resources (like case law) from subscription databases, such as ProQuest or LexisNexis, cannot be shared directly as uploads to the LMS, nor can they be included in print unit/course readers.
+Entire copies of journal articles and other resources (like case law) from subscription databases, such as ProQuest or LexisNexis, cannot be shared directly as uploads to the LMS, nor can they be included in print unit/course readers.
 You must use Unit Readings to provide a copyright compliant link to the reading.

 Print unit readers should only contain: